Assistant Dean of Students for First Generation and Military Affiliated InitiativesContact

-Originally from Davenport, Iowa, she earned her undergraduate degree from Loras College with a major in education and then began her career teaching and coaching at the high school level.
+Originally from Davenport, Iowa, she earned her undergraduate degree from Loras College with majors in education and special education; Julie began her career teaching and coaching at the high school level.
 She went on to earn graduate degrees in School Administration and Transitional Programming for Adolescents with Disabilities.

 Prior to transitioning to her current position with the college in 2014, Julie was a faculty member in the Department of Education for 15+ years where she designed and taught all courses related to teaching students with disabilities and she spearheaded the implementation of the special education minor (LBS endorsement) at North Central.

 - Teaching Children with Special Learning Needs in the General Education Classroom (EDN330)